acayrin/acayrin/README.md

   2015 was when i started liking minecraft, playing around single player and some cracked multiplayer servers like teamextrememc, exgm, craftrealms, etc.
   Not until 2017 that i started hosting some of my own minecraft servers (tho they were never opened to the public) and there i got interested in bukkit plugin development and started learning java to write my own plugins.
-It was rough at first but i did manage to make around 3-4 plugins which only one left exist in my private gitlab repo
+It was rough at first but i did manage to make around 3-4 plugins which only one left exist in my private gitlab repo.

   Some interesting websites caught my attenion around 2018 and there i started learning some more basic HTML/CSS/JS.
 I ended up making a log parser for minecraft, copied (as in reusing one's design, not stealing code) a minecraft server web frontend (that didn't go well to a server co-owner at the time so i had to